-Former undisputed heavyweight champion Riddick Bowe has denied any comeback in on the cards at the ripe old age of 52.
+Former undisputed heavyweight champion Riddick Bowe has denied any comeback is on the cards at the ripe old age of 52.

 ‘Big Daddy’ was at the center of continued speculation regarding a return to the ring.
-But in a recent meeting with World Boxing Council President Mauricio Sulaiman, Bowe revealed he has no knowledge of a possible fight in the coming months.
+But in a recent meeting with World Boxing Council President Mauricio Sulaiman, Bowe revealed he does not know a possible fight in the coming months.

 WBN spoke to Sulaiman in Las Vegas for the recent Tyson Fury vs Deontay Wilder rematch.
 Sulaiman stated Bowe was adamant he was not fighting anytime soon.

-It came as a huge relief to Sulaiman, who had asked WBN to clarify previous reports of Bowe’s plans.
+It was a massive relief to Sulaiman, who had asked WBN to clarify previous reports of Bowe’s plans.

 Bowe last fought in 2008.
-The victory over Gene Pukall was part of as three-bout resurgence after a 12-year retirement from his heyday in 1996.
+The victory over Gene Pukall was part of a three-bout resurgence after a 12-year retirement from his heyday in 1996.

-Fighting in 2004 and 2005 previously, winning both, Bowe had improved his awesome record to 43-1.
+Fighting in 2004 and 2005 previously, winning both, Bowe had improved his remarkable record to 43-1.
 The only man to beat him during his career was Evander Holyfield.
-An opponent Bowe defeated twice during their amazing trilogy.
+An opponent Bowe defeated twice during their fantastic trilogy.

-A pair of low-blow laden match-up with Andrew Golota signaled the termination of his stint at the highest level.
+A pair of low-blow-laden match-ups with Andrew Golota signaled the termination of his stint at the highest level.
 It was a sad way for Bowe to go out.

 Fans were robbed of what could have been two legendary clashes opposite two of the best around as Bowe withdrew from his sporting lifestyle.